Posts Categorised: Field

 Jet of Zenith’s pedigree is interesting.

-Coming down from Blind, his daughter, Graysmarsh Middy, was bred to her cousin, 3xNFC CFC DUAL CH Shed of Arden, thus doubling up on Peggy of Shipton.
+Starting at the bottom of the pedigree, Blind’s daughter, Graysmarsh Middy, was bred to her cousin, 3xNFC CFC DUAL CH Shed of Arden, thus doubling up on Peggy of Shipton.

 A female from that litter, Graysmarsh Christmas, was bred to CNFC FC Rip of Holly Hill.
 Rip was a great great grandson of Blind through Okanagan Molly, thus doubling up on Blind.